Floyd Vivino

-Floyd Vivino (born October 19, 1951), known professionally as Uncle Floyd, is an American television, film, and stage performer primarily known for his comedy/variety TV show The Uncle Floyd Show (1974–1998).
+Floyd Vivino (October 19, 1951 – January 22, 2026), known professionally as Uncle Floyd, was an American television, film, radio and stage performer primarily known for his comedy/variety television show The Uncle Floyd Show (1974–1998).
+Vivino had a cult following and a 13,000-member fan club.
+David Bowie and John Lennon considered themselves fans.
+He also ran as a write-in candidate for Governor of New Jersey in 2009 and 2017.
+He holds the Guinness World Record for longest time playing a piano.

 Early life

-Vivino was born in Paterson, New Jersey, to Jerry Vivino, Sr., a jazz trumpeter, and Emily Vivino.
+Vivino was born in Paterson, New Jersey, to Jerry Vivino Sr., a jazz trumpeter, and Emily Vivino.
 He grew up in Paterson, Point Pleasant, Island Heights, and Glen Rock.
 He attended Glen Rock High School where he produced a musical revue starring the school's janitorial staff.
 Vivino began his live-performance career working as a child tap dancer in Atlantic City, New Jersey, and began his broadcast career over a friend's pirate radio station while in high school.

-Vivino is the older brother of Jerry Vivino and Jimmy Vivino, who were members of the Basic Cable Band, formerly known as the Max Weinberg 7.
-Vivino is also the uncle of musical theater actress Donna Vivino.
+He was the older brother of Jerry Vivino and Jimmy Vivino, who were members of the Basic Cable Band, formerly known as the Max Weinberg 7.